Why Critical Thinking is an Important Skill for Artists

 Not all the facts will fall into your hands.
 More often than not, you may be required to gather information yourself, especially when a topic is as abstract and broad as art can be.
 To do so, artists tend to take time to observe things and to ensure they have maintained situational awareness and taken note of social cues or minor changes in a body of work.

 Observational skills also aid in the communicative aspects of critical thinking.
-Before sharing your feedback, you should observe both the art and the artist to settle the communication approach.
-Then, your notes should be accurate, detailed, and critical to ensure that your observations are delivered effectively.
+Before sharing your feedback, you should observe both the art and the artist to settle on the communication approach.

 Embedded Creativity

-The conclusions you come to are not picked out of a set box, rather they are special to the context of the situation.
-When you pick apart a piece of art, promptly, you start analysing and interpreting it.
+The conclusions you come to are not picked out of a set box; rather, they are special to the context of the situation.
+When you pick apart a piece of art promptly, you start analysing and interpreting it.

 Adaptability and Versatile Skills